 Citi® Dividend Platinum Select® Visa® Card.
-This cash back credit card offers a rebate of 1 percent on your eligible purchases, plus bonus cash back of up to 5 percent for each quarter that you enroll in seasonal must-have categories that rotate throughout the year.
-You may earn a total of up to $300 per calendar year.
-For the first quarter of 2014 earn 5 percent cash back on purchases at Macy’s, drug stores, and fitness clubs from 1/1/14 through 3/31/14 enrollment each quarter is quick and easy.
+With this offer you can earn $100 cash back after $500 in purchases within the first 3 months of account opening.
+This cash back credit card offers a rebate of 1 percent on your eligible purchases, plus bonus cash back of up to 5 percent for each quarter you enroll in seasonal must-have categories that rotate throughout the year.
+The total cash back earned with this card is $300 per calendar year excluding the $100 cash back with this offer.
+For the second quarter of 2014 earn 5 percent cash back on purchases at The Home Depot®, home furnishing and home and garden stores from 4/1/14 through 6/30/14.
+Enrollment each quarter is quick and easy.
 In many ways, Citi has set up their Dividend brand as a head-on competitor to the Discover Card, even matching some of that card's signup bonuses.

 Citi® Diamond Preferred® Card.
 Citi's own version of the "black card" boasts its own 24/7 concierge service to help book your hotel rooms, flights and more.
 This premium credit card also includes Citi® Easy Deals℠ where you can earn Citi Easy Deals Points for the purchases you make with your card.
 Redeem your points for great online deals on name-brand merchandise, gift cards and even local deals.
 You can get what you want for less.